-The commissioner shall establish a Consumer Information Center to assist actual and potential purchasers of prescription hearing aids by providing them with information regarding prescription hearing instrument aid sales.
-The Consumer Information Center shall disseminate information about consumers' legal rights related to prescription hearing instrument aid sales, provide information relating to complaints about dispensers of prescription hearing instruments aids, and provide information about outreach and advocacy services for consumers of prescription hearing instruments aids.
-In establishing the center and developing the information, the commissioner shall consult with representatives of prescription hearing instrument aid dispensers, audiologists, physicians, and consumers.
+The commissioner shall establish a Consumer Information Center to assist actual and potential purchasers of prescription hearing aids by providing them with information regarding prescription hearing instrument and sales.
+The Consumer Information Center shall disseminate information about consumers' legal rights related to prescription hearing instrument aid sales, provide information relating to complaints about dispensers of prescription hearing instruments aids, and provide information about outreach and advocacy services for consumers of prescription hearing instruments aids .
+In establishing the center and developing the information, the commissioner shall consult with representatives of hearing instrument aid dispensers, audiologists, physicians, and consumers.

-41.19 Sec.
-72. Minnesota Statutes 2022, section 153A.20, is amended to read:
+Sec.
+77. Minnesota Statutes 2022, section 153A.20, is amended to read: